LucasHoffSchmidt/Data_Science_Time_Series_Sales_Forecasting/README.md

    - **Percentage errors** for forecasted values
 - We save the monthly sales dataset and the complete dataset in the performant **.parquet** format for loading into the Streamlit app.

-The streamlit app can be accessed here: [Sales Forecasting Streamlit App](https://data-science-customer-churn-prediction.streamlit.app/)
+The streamlit app can be accessed here: [Sales Forecasting Streamlit App](https://data-science-sales-forecasting.streamlit.app/)

 ### Findings
- - The launched model performs well initially with caching of data only marginally improving the speed of execution.
+ - The launched model performs well initially with caching of data just marginally improving the speed of execution.

 ---